Asian Rhinoplasty in New York

 Dr. Rizk has performed many cases of rhinoplasty on Asian patients who would like to remain private.
 Additional Asian Before and After Photos are available at the office.

-27 year old Asian female who had a previous rhinoplasty with silicone implant which became infected and extruded through her tip and also became crooked.
+27 year old Asian female who had a previous nose job surgery with silicone implant which became infected and extruded through her tip and also became crooked.
 Patient underwent revision rhinoplasty with Dr. Rizk to remove silicone implant and Dr. Rizk used cartilage from inside her nose to lengthen her nose and define her tip.

 29 year old Asian female who wanted a more refined nasal tip and to remove her bump.
 The rhinoplasty was done using endonasal techniques in 3D with no external incision.
 Cartilage was harvested from patient's septum to create tip definition.